There are two ways to invest on Otis:

 We also want to align incentives with our investors for the long-term.

-Otis shareholders can offer their shares for sale at an ask price and other Otis investors can offer to purchase shares at their bid price (maximum price you are willing to pay).
+Otis shareholders can offer their shares for sale at an ask price and other Otis investors can offer to purchase shares at their bid price.

 The order book gives the full list of price and quantity of all submitted orders.